 St James Cathedral Appeal

-For 122 years, St James' Cathedral has been at the heart of North Queensland.
-It has ministered to a diocese spread from the Torres Strait to Sarina and to the Queensland-Northern Territory border.
-However, St James' Cathedral has had only minimal repairs and improvements and now needs urgent work so that future generations can still benefit from the special, sacred space it offers.
+Since 1871, St James' Cathedral has been at the heart of North Queensland.
+It has ministered to a Diocese spread from the Torres Strait to Sarina in the south and west to the Queensland-Northern Territory border.
+St James' Cathedral has undergone major refurbishment in recent years, such as the restoration of the Bell Tower, replacing the main roof and other works.

-The Diocese, in conjunction with The National Trust, will use all possible internal funds to restore the Cathedral, but we also need the support of the community to raise the $6 million necessary to ensure the Cathedral can survive.
+The Diocese, in conjunction with The National Trust, has used all internally available funds in the restoration of the Cathedral so far, but also needs the support of the community to raise funds necessary to ensure the future maintenance of the Cathedral.

-A cathedral is not just a building; it stands with and for the community and holds the memories of the community's important life events.
-Help us to make St James' Cathedral beautiful again, so that it can help to show forth the spirit of North Queensland in all its richness.
+A Cathedral is not just a building; it stands with and for the community and holds the memories of the community's important life events.
+Help us to keep St James' Cathedral beautiful and functional so that it can exercise the ministry is was consecrated for in this glorious region of God's creation.

 After a survey was conducted on St James Cathedral in 2004 by Macks Robinson Architects, the Diocese was made aware that conservation work was well overdue.